amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 ============

 New multiprocessor cycle driver which provides more flexibility to handle multiphysics process kernels.
-Either old MPC list or new Cycle Driver list has to be defined.
-To work with new Cycle Driver parameter `"new mpc driver`" has to be set to true.

 * `"components names`" [Array(string)] list of components involved in simulation.